We're delighted to have been awarded Traveller's Choice 2020!

 The valley was a cradle of the Industrial Revolution and reflects South Lakeland’s contribution to woodland industries, gunpowder manufacture, iron smelting, charcoal production and the making of ultramarine pigment - often remembered as ‘Dolly Blue’ and exported throughout the British Empire.
 Some of the more unexpected items on show include painstakingly recreated period shop window displays, collections of female fashion clothing from the 1800s to the early 1970s, and the story of the Women’s Land Army.

-We are open agin after lockdown, and look forward to seeing you all!
+We look forward to seeing you all!
 Please ensure you book online before you come, and wear a face covering in the shop and reception.

 See you soon!